adriantroconis/unflare/README.md

 ## Requirements

-- a [Dedicated Server](http://www.kimsufi.com/us/en/) or a [VPS hosting](https://www.digitalocean.com/pricing/) or anything that allows you to setup the required services (PostgreSQL, Memcached, Node.js).
+- a [Dedicated Server](http://www.kimsufi.com/us/en/) or a [VPS hosting](https://www.digitalocean.com/pricing/) or anything that allows you to setup the required services (Nginx, PHP, PostgreSQL, Memcached, Node.js).
 - a [Mandrill account](Mandrillapp.com) (free up to 12 000 emails per month) to send & track emails

 ## Do you need help to deploy?